Edalina Rodrigues Sanches and José Jaime Macuane – The End of an Era?

 This is a guest post by Edalina Rodrigues Sanches and José Jaime Macuane

-After 20 years of peace and progress towards democratizationarmed violence between the Frelimo government and Renamo resumed in 2013.
+After 20 years of peace and progress towards democratization, armed violence between the Frelimo government and Renamo resumed in 2013.
 Like on previous occasions, the long-time leader of Renamo, Afonso Dhlakama, asked for greater decentralization of power, the integration of its fighters into the police, and access to the spoils of the country’s economic growth and natural resources.

-peace deal led to general elections in October 2014, which were won by Frelimo and its presidential candidate Filipe Nyusi.
+A peace deal led to general elections in October 2014, which were won by Frelimo and its presidential candidate Filipe Nyusi.
 However, armed conflict flared up again as Dhlakama refused to accept the results and threatened to use force to take the provinces, where he allegedly won a majority of the votes.
 Eventually, peace negotiations resumed, this time conducted directly by Nyusi and Dhlakama.
 The agreement reached in February 2018 included new measures for greater political decentralization and established a new system for the election of mayors and provincial governors.
 So now the person heading the wining list1 in the municipal and provincial elections is elected mayor and provincial governor, respectively.
 This means that voters lose the right to directly elect mayors, a rule in place since the creation of municipalities in 1997.
 Still, the election of governors is something new and a democratic advancement.
 These changes will come into force following the unanimous approval of the constitutional amendments by all the three legislative benches of the Mozambican Parliament on May 23.

 The agreement says a lot about the influence of presidential powers and political leadership during the tensions between Renamo and the the governing Frelimo party, and between Dhlakama and the President.
 Nevertheless, the unexpected death of Dhlakama on May 3 may be a game changer in the negotiation process and shift the balance of power.